 Stewie’s father died at Waroona July 1980 aged 92 years.
 He was buried at Bunbury.
-His mother Christina died Bunbury 13 Jan 1942 aged 53 years.
-Her death occurred when Stewie was a POW in Singapore.
+His mother Christina died Bunbury 13 Jan 1942 aged 53 years just a few days prior to ‘Aquitania’ sailing to Singapore on 16 Jan 1942.

 Brother Harold Mervyn Smith